aamircodes/tic-tac-toe/README.md

-# tic-tac-toe

-Tic Tac Toe
+# Tic Tac Toe

-This is an exercise in Software Design and Changing Requirements.
+This game is a part of a Made Tech Academy pair programming exercise in Software Design and Changing Requirements.

-Don’t peek ahead at the later steps of this challenge, as part of the point of this is to deal with changing requirements.

-Requirements
+## Requirements

 Using the discipline of TDD, build a game of tic tac toe.

-The game should allow a human to play against an AI.
+* The game should allow a human to play against an AI.
-The AI should be unbeatable.
+* The AI should be unbeatable.
-The game should have a user interface of some kind.
+* The game should have a user interface of some kind.

-Rules
+## Rules

-The game is played on a 3x3 grid.
+* The game is played on a 3x3 grid.

-You are X, your opponent is O. Players take turns putting their marks in empty squares.
+* You are X, your opponent is O. Players take turns putting their marks in empty squares.

-The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.
+* The first player to get 3 of their marks in a row (up, down, across, or diagonally) is the winner.

-If all 9 squares are full and no player has 3 marks in a row, the game is over.
+* If all 9 squares are full and no player has 3 marks in a row, the game is over.